Aronno1920/AWS-Cloud-Technical/README.md

 <br/><br/>

 ## Module 02: AWS Compute
+### Learning Outcomes
+* Define Amazon EC2 and understand its significance in AWS computing
+* Comprehend the lifecycle of an Amazon EC2 instance, including launching stopping, and terminating
+* Define serverless computing and identify its advantages and use cases
+* Explore AWS Lambda as a serverless computing service and its event-driven architecture
+* Evaluate and choose the appropriate AWS computing service based on specific requirements
+* Apply theoretical knowledge in a practical setting by launching a sample application on Amazon EC2
+* Gain hands-on proficiency in setting up and managing computing resources on AWS

 ### Introduction to Amazon Elastic Compute Cloud (EC2)
 **AWS EC2** - is a web service that provides resizable compute capacity in the cloud.
 In other words virtual machine in the AWS Cloud environment.
 It reduces the time required to obtain and start the new server in a minute.